List of Kakuriyo: Bed & Breakfast for Spirits characters: Orio-ya staff

 Tokihiko is a Shiranui who works at Orio-ya as a bath attendant.
 His most notable feature is a scar on his forehead that continually leaks blue flames.
-He received the scar while saving Shizuna from a dangerous Ayakashi spirit she disturbed while searching for a new hotspring.
+He received the scar while saving Shizuna from a dangerous Ayakashi spirit she disturbed while searching for a new hot spring.
 Tokihiko is in love with Shizuna and has promised to bring her back to Orio-ya one day.
 He is also good friends with Aoi as she helped him reconcile with Shizuna after so long spent apart.